What To Do At Stevns Klint UNESCO World Heritage Site

 As a result of a rockslide on 16th March 1928, this tiny church lost its chancel (the section with the altar and where the choir would sit) when it fell into the water below.

-Luckily, the church had been closed because of the fear of collapse since 1910.
-But after the disaster, it attracted many sightseers, and the church became a tourist attraction.
-So it was quickly rebuilt, which is the church you see today.
+Luckily, the church had been closed since 1910 because of the fear of collapse.
+But after the disaster, it attracted many sightseers and became a tourist attraction.
+So, it was quickly rebuilt, which is the church you see today.

 There is now a balcony where the chancel used to be, allowing you to step out and look over the water for a stunning view of Stevns Klint.